 2. If the University determines that an accommodation is reasonable, the student shall consult with administrators in the Academic Resource Center and the appropriate University personnel, including in cases of academic accommodations, the student's academic dean's office, to identify what services will be provided as a reasonable accommodation.
 In most cases, the Academic Resource Center will provide the student a letter describing the nature of the accommodation he/she requires as a result of his or her disability.

 To facilitate this process, a student must complete and sign a release of information form provided by the Academic Resource Center.
 This form gives the Academic Resource Center permission to share, as necessary, information about the student's disability with the University personnel who will be involved in providing the accommodation to the student.

-3. After these steps are completed, the student is responsible for meeting with the University personnel who will be arranging for the accommodation to discuss the recommended accommodations.
-In the case of academic accommodations, the student should plan to meet with his or her professors at the beginning of each semester.
+3. After these steps are completed, the student is responsible for meeting with the University personnel who will be arranging for the accommodation and to discuss the recommended accommodations.
+In the case of academic accommodations, the student must meet with his or her professors at the beginning of each semester if they plan to use approved accommodations.
 The student should give the letter from the Academic Resource Center that verifies the student's disability and the recommended accommodations to the faculty or staff members with whom they meet.